ChatGPT & AI in

 Remember to ask for help from a senior negotiator.
 If you’re lucky enough to know a negotiator who is at Stage 4 of the Skill Development Model, then ask for his/her help.
 Don’t forget, you can also study online courses for mastering negotiations.

-And before you forget, our Negotiation Gamechanger course is also taught by some of the best negotiators in the procurement field of today.
+And before you forget, our Negotiation Course For Procurement Professionals is also taught by some of the best negotiators in the procurement field of today.
 We are accepting a limited number of applicants though because of the sheer volume of applicants who want to enroll.
 You might want to grab the opportunity to enroll today!